What is ACTionism?

 Who is behind ACTionism?

-The term ACTionism was initially coined by filmmaker Michael Shaw, as a working title for a film created in collaboration with the Re-Action Collective, founded by Gavin Fernie-Jones and Heather Davies.
-Through hosting a number of community film screenings and discussions, it became clear the idea of ACTionism was resonating with people.
-It also ties in closely with the work of the Citizens Collective - an experiment led by Jon Alexander to spread the idea of ‘active citizening’.
+The term ACTionism was initially coined by filmmaker Michael Shaw as a working title for a film created in collaboration with the Re-Action Collective, founded by Gavin Fernie-Jones and Heather Davies.
+Through community film screenings and discussions, the resonance of the idea became undeniable -something was clearly striking a chord with audiences.

 How we're funding this work

-At present we're run by a team of enthusiastic (and unpaid) volunteers, writers and creators.
+At present, we're run by a team of enthusiastic volunteers, writers and creators.
 As you have read, we have big plans.
 If you believe in this project and want to support our work financially, you can do so here on Open Collective.
 By listing on Open Collective, we’re pledging to be completely transparent about the money we receive and where it is spent.

 Donate £10 to support ACTionism